algernon/riemann-disguile/README.md

     $ ./configure && make && make check && make install

-From this point onward, the library is installed and fully functional, and can be used by Guile programs, by using the `disguile` module.
+From this point onward, the library is installed and fully functional, and can be used by Guile programs.

 Demo
 ----